mallocator/gulp-international/readme.md

 ```

 The default configuration takes some queues from Android resources.
 The replacer is using the prefix to find tokens.
 The stopCondition
 is used to determine where a token ends (exclusively).
-The defaults settings looks for either whitespace or a selection of special
+The default settings look for either whitespace or a selection of special
 characters.
 Examples of matchable resources are:

  * html: ```<div>R.title<div>```